lgalke/vec4ir/README.md

 ### Word embeddings and Word2Vec

 A word embedding is a distributed (dense) vector representation for each word of a vocabulary.
 It is capable of capturing semantic and syntactic properties of the input texts .
-Interestingly, even arithmetic operations on the word vectors are meaningful: e.g. $\`King\` - \`Queen\` = \`Man\` - \`Woman\`$.
+Interestingly, even arithmetic operations on the word vectors are meaningful: e.g. *King* - *Queen* = *Man* - *Woman*.
 The two most popular approaches to learn a word embedding from raw text are:

 -   Skip-Gram Negative Sampling by Mikolov et al. (2013) (Word2Vec)
 -   Global Word Vectors by Pennington, Socher, and Manning (2014) (GloVe)